Do car accident claims go to court?

 Even when both parties deny liability, it is unlikely that a car accident case will end up in court.
 Even when a court date is set, most cases are settled by insurers ahead of the trial.

-Why might a car insurance claim go to court?
+Why is my car accident claim going to court?

-• If there is a dispute about liability: With many car collisions, establishing liability (fault) is straightforward – if one driver drives into the back of another car at a junction, for example.
-But in some cases there will be a dispute about who was to blame for the accident – such as when the drivers have different recollections about what happened or there isn’t any video footage or eyewitnesses to collaborate one story or another.
+If there is a dispute about liability: With many car collisions, establishing liability (fault) is straightforward.
+For example, if one driver drives into the back of another car at a junction.
+But in some cases there will be a dispute about who was to blame for the accident.
+The drivers may have different recollections about what happened or there isn’t any video footage or eyewitnesses to collaborate one story or another.

-What will happen if my claim goes to court?
+What happens when a car accident claim goes to court?

 Even after a court date has been set, negotiations between insurers and/or solicitors will continue.
 Many cases are settled ahead of a trial.

 However, if an agreement can’t be reached before the trial date, the hearing will begin.
-This will take place in a civil court – this means it is without a jury.
+This will take place in a civil court, without a jury.

 In some cases there will be no need for drivers to attend court as the judge will decide the case on written evidence only.
 In other cases, your solicitor or barrister will attend court on your behalf.